orome70/not-liquid-war/README.md

 not-liquid-war
 ==============

-This is a feable attempt to create an android clone of Liquid War (http://www.gnu.org/software/liquidwar6/)
+This is a feeble attempt to create an android clone of Liquid War (http://www.gnu.org/software/liquidwar6/)